mrXsys/RatSvcMultiProcess/README.md

 # RatSvcMultiProcess

-Usage :
 Give you the option, to take over a number of processes that SVCHOST.exe supporting.

+More information & code will be in the feature

+thank you, Daniel.G. also known as 'DaniDevelop' :).